bytex-solutions/snamp/docs/overview.md

 * _Read/write timeout_ - timeout used to read or write attribute value.
 By default, SNAMP uses infinite timeout
 * _Type_ - type of the attribute value.
 See [Management Information Model](inform_model.md) for detailed information about supported attribute types
 * _Configuration_ - set of configuration parameters associated with the attribute
+* _Override_ - indicates that attribute configuration is overridden by resource connector and should not be inherited from group.

 The attribute configuration and attribute name might be specified by the SNAMP administrator.
 Other characteristics depends on the connected managed resource and cannot be changed by administrator.